donovangg/portfolio/src/projects/saliou.md

 repo: https://github.com/donovangomez/saliou-website
 link: https://salioumboup.com/
 category: project
 description: A static website for a Venice based musician and friend.
-The main goal of a website is to condense all of his links on one site.
+The main goal of a website is to condense all of his streaming services on one site.
 Saliou has music available on Spotify, Bandcamp, Soundcloud and on YouTube.
 ---

 ## Project Explanation